wultra/powerauth-crypto/docs/Basic-definitions.md

 ### AES Symmetric Encryption

-A symmetric key encryption algorithm, uses CBC mode of operation.
-It defines the following methods:
+A symmetric key encryption algorithm.
+The AES algorithm is used with 256-bit keys.

+- CTR mode is used for AEAD and key encryption.
+- GCM mode is used for local vault.

 #### Encryption

-Encrypt bytes using symmetric key with given initialization vector and `AES/CBC/PKCS7Padding` transformation:
+Encrypt bytes using symmetric key with given initialization vector and `AES/CTR/NoPadding` transformation:

 ```java
 byte[] encrypted = AES.encrypt(byte[] original, byte[] iv, SecretKey key);
 ```

-Encrypt bytes using symmetric key with given initialization vector and given cipher transformation.
+Encrypt bytes using symmetric key with given initialization vector and given cipher transformation:

 ```java
 byte[] encrypted = AES.encrypt(byte[] original, byte[] iv, SecretKey key, String transformation);